microsoft/ivy/doc/proving.md

 substitution for `p` in the rule.

 If we want to add more detail to the proof, we can can go another level deeper by adding proofs for `p2` and `p3`.
-We'll use thse two additional rules for eliminating "and" operators:
+We'll use these two additional rules for eliminating "and" operators:

 ```